EarthlingDavey/idenavoice/README.md

 1. `npm install`
 1. `npm run dev`

 This is the simplest way to work on the frontend.
-It connects to the live graphql API.
+It connects to the live graphql API

 ## Data model